ShiftHackZ/Stable-Diffusion-Android/README.md

 [Stability AI](https://platform.stability.ai/) support uses the Stability image API.
 Create an API key on the [Stability AI keys page](https://platform.stability.ai/account/keys), then select Stability AI and choose an engine in SDAI.

+### Option 7: Fal.ai

+[Fal.ai](https://fal.ai/) support uses the Fal.ai queue API for compatible FLUX text-to-image and image-to-image endpoints.
+Create an API key in the [Fal.ai dashboard](https://fal.ai/dashboard/keys), then select Fal.ai in SDAI and choose the endpoint from the shared generation form.

-### Option 7: Local Diffusion with Microsoft ONNX Runtime
+### Option 8: Local Diffusion with Microsoft ONNX Runtime

 Use this on Android for on-device txt2img generation.
 Download or provide a compatible ONNX local diffusion model, select it in setup, and generate without sending prompts to a remote service.

-### Option 8: Local Diffusion with Google AI MediaPipe
+### Option 9: Local Diffusion with Google AI MediaPipe

 Use this on Android for on-device txt2img generation through Google AI MediaPipe.
 This provider is available only in `playstore` and `full` Android flavors.

-### Option 9: Silicon Diffusion Core ML
+### Option 10: Silicon Diffusion Core ML

 Use this on iOS for on-device Stable Diffusion generation through Core ML.
 Download a supported Core ML model from the in-app catalog or import a compatible local model package, select it during setup, and generate without sending prompts or source images to a remote service.